nickmvincent/surprise_sandbox/dev_logs/notes.md

 Got a successful ml-20m AWS run using 5 iterations with a m5.12xlarge
 Took just over 2 hours.
 I did NOT save predictions for this run.

+Dataset object is still taking way too much memory (or so it seems) Consider this...
+`Created dataframes 13.771659851074219
+nonboycott.raw_ratings size 639977840
+Created dataset objects 18.98782730102539`